dinushchathurya/jwt-and-passport-auth/README.md

 # Passport JWT Auth

 In here, I have created authentication with Passport and JWT (JSON Web Token).
-In this application, I have only implemented Twitter, LinkedIn and GitHub Authentications.

 ## Requirements